-In a connectionless packet switched network, packets carry an address or addresses that have global significance, i.e. are globally unique.
-An example is the Internet based on the IP protocol.
-For end to end connectivity, a sender just needs to know a globally unique address of the receiver and data can start flowing from one user to another.
-As we will see, in practice the Internet has a lot of limitations for sending packets between any two Internet users and besides globally unique addresses makes use of private IP addresses as well..
+In a connectionless packet switched network, packets carry an address or addresses that have global significance, i.e. are globally unique (actually this term "globally unique" is confusing because any ID or address has a finite length and thus can label only things in a certain domain).
+An example is the traditional Internet based on the IP protocol.
+For end-to-end connectivity, a sender just needs to know a globally unique address of the receiver and data can start flowing from one user to another.
+In practice, the current Internet has a lot of limitations for sending packets between any two Internet users and besides globally unique addresses makes use of private IP addresses as well.
+The nodes of a classical IP network, called routers, do not keep flow state.
+There is no need, because given a globally unique destination address and a pro-actively created routing table; the node always finds the outgoing port for each individual packet.